 A very rare and sought after Batik Cloth from Jambi, (Sumatra) Indonesia with fine Islamic Calligraphy all over

-After the establishment of Islamic rule in Java & Sumatra from 16th Century onward, there were several material expressions created as testimony of faith.
+After the establishment of Islamic rule in Java & Sumatra from 16th Century onwards, there were several material expressions created as testimony of faith.
 Batik textiles in the format of long shawls, head cloths and ceremonial hangings were decorated with religious inscriptions.
-The inscribed verses also confer protective and talismanic properties onto the wearer / user of the textile.
+The motifs surrounding the medallions are conjectured to be Ottoman Tughra monograms.
+The inscribed verses confer protective and talismanic properties onto the wearer / user of the textile.